SizeUp to 5.9 inches (15 cm)

 - Eye placement allows the African butterfly to see both above and below the water’s surface at the same time.

-- Enlarged pectoral fins and extend outward.
+- Enlarged pectoral fins that extend outward.
 Ventral fins are thread-like and project down below the body while the caudal and anal fins are large and broad.

 - Coloration consists of brown, gray or olive, all with a silver sheen.

-- Often have dark marking on its fins and underside.
+- Often have a dark marking on its fins and underside.

 - Maximum recorded length of 5.9 inches (15 cm).

 The African butterflyfish is a powerful jumper and is known to jump out of the water to catch insects or to escape predators.